tusharsadhwani/blog/src/pages/post/ast.md

 One of the craziest parts about the `ast` module is that, even with all the amazing things it lets us do, the entire source code `ast.py` is just [1700 lines of Python code](https://github.com/python/cpython/blob/main/Lib/ast.py).
 It's a definite must-read if you want to dive deeper into ASTs.

-The linter that I wrote can be thought of as an an extremely simplified version of [pylint](https://github.com/pycqa/pylint), one of the most popular linters in Python, which also has its own AST wrapper called [astroid](https://github.com/pycqa/astroid).
+The linter that I wrote can be found on [my github](https://github.com/tusharsadhwani/mylint).
+It can be thought of as an an extremely simplified version of [pylint](https://github.com/pycqa/pylint), one of the most popular linters in Python, which also has its own AST wrapper called [astroid](https://github.com/pycqa/astroid).

 And with that, you've reached the end of the article.
 I hope you find good use of this.